douma/langtons-ant/readme.md

 # Langton's ant

-> Langton's ant after 11,000 steps.
-A red pixel shows the ant's location.
-Langton's ant is a two-dimensional universal Turing machine with a very simple set of rules but complex emergent behavior.
+> Langton's ant is a two-dimensional universal Turing machine with a very simple set of rules but complex emergent behavior

 > *Source: https://en.wikipedia.org/wiki/Langton%27s_ant*